majedbojan/simple_request/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/simple_request.
+Bug reports, pull requests new ideas are welcome on GitHub at [Simple Request Repo](https://github.com/MajedBojan/simple_request).
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License